Vietnam automaker Vinfast opens factory in India, eyeing growth in Asia

 VinFast can succeed if it can get its pricing right and earn the trust of customers, Gulia said, “Then they can actually do really good.”

-Sibi Arasu contributed from Bengaluru and Aniruddha Ghosal contributed from Hanoi, Vietnam.
+Sibi Arasu contributed from Bengaluru, India and Aniruddha Ghosal contributed from Hanoi, Vietnam.

 The Associated Press’ climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.

-Note: An earlier version of this story incorrectly stated that Vinfast broke ground on the factory on Monday, rather than beginning production.